by Bill McBride on 8/14/2014 08:38:00 AM

 Click on graph for larger image.

 The dashed line on the graph is the current 4-week average.
-The four-week average of weekly unemployment claims decreased to 346,750 - this is the lowest level since early March 2008.
+The four-week average of weekly unemployment claims increased to 295,750.

 This was higher than the consensus forecast of 295,000.

 Posted by Bill McBride on 8/14/2014 08:38:00 AM